-The book pages you are about to read is the result of research undertaken for two years for the postgraduate programme at Institute of Interactive Design (IDI), conducted in partnership with the University of Hertfordshire, UK.
-It is a photography-based book but is not merely a coffee table photo-book.
+The book results from three years of research before and after undertaken for the Institute of Interactive Design (IDI) postgraduate program, which was conducted in partnership with the University of Hertfordshire, UK.
+It is a photography-based book, not merely a coffee table photo book.
 Here, the pictures do not speak for themselves; the research does.

-Between 2019 and 2020, I dedicated my entire time into conducting primary and secondary research contemplating the changing urban landscape of the city of Lahore in Pakistan, the unchecked control of private entities over the city and its consequences.
-I conducted several interviews of people from different walks of life in an attempt to untangle the mess of the real estate sector.
-There were many contradictions in the findings: official information is either absent or it contradicts with what individuals in official capacity had to tell me on conditions of anonymity.
-And this is what the outcome exactly is: the real estate sector in the city is an absolute mess.
-The deliberate lack of transparency from official authorities has paved the way for illegalities to take place, and there remains absolutely no accountability.
+Between 2019 and 2022, I dedicated my entire time to conducting primary and secondary research contemplating the changing urban landscape of the city of Lahore in Pakistan, The unchecked control of private entities over the city, and its consequences.
+I conducted several interviews with people from different walks of life in an attempt to untangle the mess of the real estate sector.
+There were many contradictions in the findings: official information is either absent or contradicts what individuals in an official capacity had to tell me on conditions of anonymity.
+And this is exactly what the outcome is: the city's real estate sector is an absolute mess.
+The deliberate lack of transparency from official authorities has paved the way for illegalities, and there remains no accountability.

-I have attempted to break down this issue by providing an overview of neoliberalism, how it affects the society, the economy, the democracy, and what it has done to the urban fabric of Lahore in particular.
-Then the book goes further into the details of how to land authorities work in Lahore and where the loopholes are.
+I have attempted to break down this issue by providing an overview of neoliberalism, how it affects society, the economy, and democracy, and what it has done to the urban fabric of Lahore in particular.
+Then the book goes further into how land authorities work in Lahore and where the loopholes are.
 It also discusses neoliberal architecture in the local context and the intersectionality of advertisement billboards in manipulating minds towards neoliberal agendas.

 This book is free to download, use, cite, or print.
 Anyone and everyone is welcome to add more discourse to this project in Pakistan's context.

 Reviews & Comments